mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

   - Performance
   - Eco

 For the purpose of this example, let's assume you are a factory manager that has three different machines (Basic, Performance and Eco), but they all share the same data model.
+Each machine is exhibited at a fair to showcase the power and potential of the IIoT with Mindsphere.
+Basic is located at Frankfurt, Performance at Munich and Eco at Berlin.
+We already created a static aspect *Dashboard_Machine_Location* to store the latitude, longitude and software version of each machine.
+Now, we have to initialize these Values.
+To do so, click on the edit symbol of the Asset, open the dropdown of *static aspects* and fill in the following under *Dashboard_Machine_Location*:

+- [x] For machine **Basic**:
+  - latitude: 50.1109
+  - longitude: 8.6508
+  - Software_Version: 1.0.0.2
+- [x] For machine **Performance**:
+  - latitude: 48.1353
+  - longitude: 11.6962
+  - Software_Version: 1.3.3.0
+- [x] For machine **Eco**:
+  - latitude: 52.5040
+  - longitude: 13.2733
+  - Software_Version: 1.5.0.0

 Now you want to monitor them, but to do so, your machines need to send data.
 Let's generate some data using Mindspheres Visual Flow Creator application.

 # VFC Data Generator:
 The Visual Flow Creator (VFC) is a [Node-RED](https://nodered.org) based application that can simplify and automate a lot of tasks inside Mindsphere.
 If you are new to the VFC, please take a few minutes and go through the basics in our [Documentation](https://documentation.mindsphere.io/resources/html/visualflow-creator/en-US/index.html).
 It will help you understanding the concept of VFC tremendously.